kubernetes/website/content/en/docs/concepts/workloads/controllers/replicationcontroller.md

 but instead of supervising individual processes on a single node, the ReplicationController supervises multiple pods across multiple nodes.

-ReplicationController is often abbreviated to "rc" or "rcs" in discussion, and as a shortcut in kubectl commands.
+ReplicationController is often abbreviated to "rc" in discussion, and as a shortcut in kubectl commands.

 A simple case is to create one ReplicationController object to reliably run one instance of